2aliens/2aliens.github.io/index.md

 # Projects

-## Map to CS/ML
+## Map to CS/ML a.k.a Global Domination Project ;-)

 The best way to start a journey is following a map.
 Or getting lost on every step on the way.
 This is a map, a *hitchhiker's guide* to Computer Science.
 We're going from Coding to Machine Learning in a creative and artistic way as much as possible.
 In the end of this journey, you'll accumulate enough knowledge to call yourself a computer hacker.

-Every link will bring you to one YouTube video explaining the topic in a conscise and fun way we were able to create.
+Every link will bring you to one YouTube video explaining the topic in the most conscise and fun way we were able to create.
 An opiniated guide to Computer Science delivered as weekly videos.

 ### Why?